deepset-ai/haystack-home/content/blog/rag-deployment/index.md

 ![Sketch of multiple replicas of the RAG pipeline, receiving many user queries and communicating with the database.](replicas.png)

-While the nitty-gritty technical details of scaling are handled by Kubernetes, we have the ability to tweak it based on the type of pipeline.
+The nitty-gritty technical details of scaling are handled by our orchestration tool.
+Additionally, model hosting services like [SageMaker](https://aws.amazon.com/sagemaker/) or [Hugging Face Inference](https://huggingface.co/inference-api) can be helpful to scale model inference separately.
+Aside from these automated solutions, we have the ability to tweak the scaling of our pipelines ourselves.
 To do this, it’s useful to think about the following questions: